Easy Pan Fried Ravioli Appetizer

 No need to spend money on frozen pizza rolls when you can make a similar Italian snack at home!

-• Quick and easy – this pan seared ravioli recipe is super simple
+• Quick and easy – this fried ravioli recipe is super simple

-• Versatile – use whatever kind of stuffed pasta you like!
-And the shape of the ravioli doesn’t matter – use round ravioli or square – whatever you want!
+• Versatile – use whatever kind of stuffed ravioli you like!

 If you’ve got a bag of fresh or frozen ravioli in your kitchen, you’ve got a quick and easy appetizer!
 These little “pesto poppers” (as I call them) are perfect for game day or holidays!